 Diagnosing Quiet BPD

-Quiet BPD is not a formal diagnosis within the DSM as of yet, but rather a theory of one way the condition manifests.
+Quiet BPD is not a condition that can receive a formal diagnoses, as it has not been officially recognized under the DSM-5 as of yet.
+Rather, it is considered as one of the ways the condition manifests.
 Traditionally, BPD is diagnosed if five or more of the following symptoms are identified:

 - Frantic effort to avoid abandonment, or perceived abandonment, by others